FTarfasse/quick-perf-wiki/@DisableLikeWithLeadingWildcard.md

-Verify that SQL statements do not contain LIKE with leading wildcard (% or _).<br>
+Verifies that SQL statements do not contain LIKE with leading wildcard (% or _).<br>
 You can read this [paper](https://use-the-index-luke.com/sql/where-clause/searching-for-ranges/like-performance-tuning) explaining why LIKE with leading wildcard could be a bad idea in term of performance.<br>
-A code sending to the database a like with leading wilcard may be fast in a test having a few data but very slow with the data volume of production.
+A code sent to the database with a like operator with leading wildcard may be fast in a test having a few data but very slow with the data volume of production.